Pattaya for Digital Nomads

 Where to get vegan food in Pattaya

 Pattaya attracts tourists from all over the world.
 There are many Middle-Eastern tourists, and even more Indian tourists.
-A consequence of which is that tourist areas of Pattaya are overflowing with Middle-Eastern and Indian restaurants.
+A consequence of that is that tourist areas of Pattaya are overflowing with Middle-Eastern and Indian restaurants.
 And when it comes to finding vegan food, that's a good thing.

 Almost all Middle-Eastern restaurants have vegan options like hummus and falafel, and even non-vegetarian Indian restaurants offer curries, breads and rices that are or can be made vegan.
-There are so many of these restaurants that recommending any of them is somewhat futile.
-Unless you're averse to Middle-Eastern or Indian food, I'd suggest just wandering around until you find somewhere that takes your fancy.
-The staff typically speak good English and understand what vegan means.
+There are so many of these that if you like Middle-Eastern or Indian food then just have a wander around - you don't really need my recommendations.

 Five Star J Restaurant